 The Importance of Eradicating Uncertainty

-However, as explained before, some types of expire date date labels often indicate quality rather than safety.
+However, as explained before, some types of expiry date labels actually indicate product quality rather than strict food safety.
 Understanding the different types of these dates, such as “Sell By” and “Use By” empowers consumers to make informed decisions.

 Beyond Dates: The Significance of Proper Food Storage